How far are we from a low emission transportation sector?

 Transportation has the largest emissions footprint in BC, producing 41 per cent of all GHG emissions.

-Today, FortisBC fuels more than 1000 low-carbon medium-duty and heavy-duty vehicles using CNG and liquefied natural gas (LNG), reducing GHG and air contaminant emissions right here, right now.
-In addition, we’ll continue to help our transportation customers transition to a variety of lower-carbon fuel alternatives that are commercially available today, including Renewable Natural Gas (RNG).
+As of 2021, FortisBC fueled more than 1000 low-carbon medium-duty and heavy-duty vehicles using CNG and liquefied natural gas (LNG), reducing GHG and air contaminant emissions right here, right now.
+In addition, we’ll continue to help our transportation customers' transition to a variety of lower-carbon fuel alternatives that are commercially available today, including Renewable Natural Gas (RNG).

 With the gradual adoption of battery-electric and hydrogen fuel cell technology, we also see a future where personal vehicles could produce zero emissions.
 As part of this future, we envision helping our customers with training, infrastructure support and incentives for when these zero emission solutions become commercially available for medium- and heavy duty vehicles.